I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Ceviche, fish tacos, stir-fries

-Marisquera refers to the seafood industry, and El Yucateco's new Black Marisquera hot sauce was created to complement all kinds of fish and shellfish.
-That doesn't sound super exciting, but this hot sauce is crazy complex and interesting.
-It's full of umami — that hard-to-pinpoint savoriness that you get from things like parmesan and Worcestershire sauce — thanks to tomato paste and hydrolyzed soy protein, the same stuff that makes up soy sauce.
+Created to complement seafood, this one is crazy complex and interesting.
+It's full of umami — that hard-to-pinpoint savoriness — thanks to tomato paste and hydrolyzed soy protein, the same stuff that makes up soy sauce.
+The flavor is deep, rounded, and unique.
+I only wish it were a little hotter.

 For more great taste tests and reviews, sign up for our free newsletters.